natethegreat1989/100-days-of-code/log.md

 **Thoughts**
 One of those days, feel dumb learning - then blam - I'll feel smart again in a day or two. push through

+### Day 52: Dec 6, Friday

+**Today's Progress**:
+started new project rango - building projects, directory, models, trying to learn how to get voting logic and more advanced DB models in place in my own projects.
+Gettings views and apps instatiated.

+**Thoughts**
+rango project is cool, very detailed.